 Here's the official word:

-Jane's most recent novel is Falling From Grace, and her most recent children's picture book is Go Go and the Silver Shoes, illustrated by Anna Walker, and The Silver Sea, with Alison Lester and the patients at The Royal Children's Hospital, Melbourne.
+Jane's most recent novel is Falling From Grace, and her most recent picture books are Go Go and the Silver Shoes, illustrated by Anna Walker, and The Silver Sea, with Alison Lester and the patients at The Royal Children's Hospital, Melbourne.
 (Both books published March 2018)

 Jane writes her own books but much of her time is spent in encouraging and supporting authors with whom she works.
 Along with her friend Davina Bell, Jane is the creator of Our Australian Girl, a highly successful series of quality historical fiction for middle readers.